Quinn Cook: New Orleans Pelicans (2017)

 On March 19, 2017, Cook signed a 10-day contract with the New Orleans Pelicans.
 He went on to sign a second 10-day contract on March 29, and a rest-of-season contract on April 8.
-On the same day, Cook scored a career-high 22 points with three assists and grabbed a rebound in a 101–123 loss to the Golden State Warriors.
-On July 25, 2017, he was waived by the Pelicans.
+That same day, Cook had a career-high 22 points with three assists and a rebound in a 101–123 loss to the Golden State Warriors.

+On July 25, 2017, Cook was waived by the Pelicans.

 Golden State Warriors (2017–2019)

-Cook was signed by the Atlanta Hawks for training camp and was waived on October 13, 2017 as one of the team's final preseason roster cuts.
-He signed a two-way contract with the Golden State Warriors on October 17, 2017 and was recalled to the team on November 13, 2017.
-Cook got his first NBA start on December 6, 2017, against the Charlotte Hornets, and scored eight points with three assists and three rebounds in 22 minutes.
-On March 16, 2018, Cook scored a then career-high 25 points with three assists, three steals and four rebounds in a 93–98 loss to the Sacramento Kings.
-The following night on March 17, 2018, Cook set another career-high 28 points in scoring along with four assists and four rebounds in a 124–109 win over the Phoenix Suns.
-On March 29, 2018, Cook set another career-high 30 points in scoring along with three assists and four rebounds in a 107–116 loss to the Milwaukee Bucks.
-Cook continued to be a key factor for the Golden State Warriors with the recent injuries to Stephen Curry.
-As a result of this, the Warriors signed him to a two-year deal on April 8, 2018, to help ensure his eligibility to play in the postseason.
-On April 14, 2018, Cook made his debut in NBA playoffs, coming off from bench with five points, two assists, four rebounds plus a block in a 113–92 blowout win over the San Antonio Spurs.
-The Warriors made the 2018 NBA Finals after defeating the Houston Rockets in 7 games in the Western Conference Finals.
-The Warriors went on to win the NBA Championship after defeating the Cleveland Cavaliers in four games.
+Cook was signed by the Atlanta Hawks for training camp and was waived on October 13, 2017, as one of the team's final preseason roster cuts.
+He signed a two-way contract with the Golden State Warriors on October 17 and was recalled to the team on November 13.
+Cook got his first NBA start on December 6, against the Charlotte Hornets, and scored eight points with three assists and three rebounds in 22 minutes.
+On March 16, 2018, Cook scored a then career-high 25 points with three assists, three steals, and four rebounds in a 93–98 loss to the Sacramento Kings.
+The following night, he set another career-high 28 points in scoring along with four assists and four rebounds in a 124–109 victory over the Phoenix Suns.
+On March 29, Cook set another career-high 30 points in scoring along with three assists and four rebounds in a 116–107 loss to the Milwaukee Bucks.
+He continued to be a key factor for the Warriors with the recent injuries to Stephen Curry.
+As a result, the Warriors signed Cook to a two-year deal on April 8, 2018, to help ensure his eligibility to play in the postseason.
+On April 14, Cook made his debut in NBA playoffs, coming off from bench with five points, two assists, four rebounds, and a block in a 113–92 victory over the San Antonio Spurs.
+The Warriors made the 2018 NBA Finals after defeating the Houston Rockets in seven games in the Western Conference Finals.
+The Warriors won the NBA Finals after defeating the Cleveland Cavaliers in four games.

-The Warriors made it to the 2019 NBA Finals, but were defeated in 6 games by the Toronto Raptors.
-On June 28, 2019, the Warriors extended Cook with a qualifying offer, making him a restricted free agent, but rescinded the qualifying offer on July 3.
+On November 10, 2018, Cook had a season-high 27 points in a 116–100 victory over the Brooklyn Nets.
+The Warriors made it to the 2019 NBA Finals, but were defeated in six games by the Toronto Raptors.
+On June 28, 2019, the Warriors extended Cook with a qualifying offer, making him a restricted free agent, but rescinded the qualifying offer five days later.

 Los Angeles Lakers (2019–2021)

 On July 6, 2019, Cook signed with the Los Angeles Lakers.
 Cook won his second NBA championship when the Lakers defeated the Miami Heat in six games in the 2020 NBA Finals.
 On November 19, 2020, the Lakers waived Cook.
-On December 4, 2020, Cook re-signed with the Lakers.
-On February 24, 2021, Cook was waived by the Lakers.
+On December 4, he re-signed with the Lakers.
+On February 24, 2021, Cook was waived again.